imsatyamshandilya/imsatyamshandilya/README.md

 - 🔭 I’m studies **Computer Science and Engineering (CSE) from Kalinga Institution of Industrial Technology (KIIT), Bhubaneswar**

-- 🌱 Currently I am an Developer and exploring new technologies in **Data Science and Machine Learning🧑‍💻.**
+- 🌱 Currently I am an Programmer Analyst Trainee in **Cognizant**.
+- 🌱 Passionate and Exploring new technologies in **Data Science and Machine Learning🧑‍💻.**

 - 👯 I’m interested in **Coding, Photography, Travelling.**